-Permit us to mangle the tagline for the great '80s tourism campaign – Don’t see the country until you’ve properly seen town (and daily case numbers are way down).
+Permit us to mangle the tagline of the great '80s tourism campaign – Don’t see the country until you’ve properly seen the city.
 For the socially-minded Aucklander – for future residents of our Manaaki development in Onehunga – there’s heaps to do within walking distance of home.

 Home Stretch: Seven Wonders of Onehunga